 1. Blue-Eyes White Dragon

 Admittedly, on its own, this dragon isn't the best, as it has no effects.
 However, (especially with Seto Kaiba), Blue-Eyes has long represented the pinnacle of power, possessing the highest ATK of any original normal monster.
 Additionally, it's stayed surprisingly relevant thanks to a plethora of Fusion and Synchro variants plus strong supporting cards.

-Blue-Eyes is not only the iconic dragon of Yu-Gi-Oh, it's the cornerstone of quite-viable Blue-Eyes decks, and considering its popularity, will likely see consistent support in the future.
+Blue-Eyes is not only the iconic dragon of Yu-Gi-Oh, it's also the cornerstone of quite-viable Blue-Eyes decks.
+Considering its popularity, it will likely see consistent support in the future.

-Today's entries represent the cream of the crop, but with so many lethal dragons around, we're bound to cover more impressive winged reptiles in the future, especially with the advent of Link monsters.
+Today's entries represent the cream of the crop, but with so many lethal dragons around, we're bound to cover more impressive winged reptiles in the future, especially with the advent of powerful link monsters like Firewall Dragon.

-For now, feel free to vote for your favorite dragon, and I'll see you at our next Yu-Gi-Oh countdown!
+But for now, as we eagerly await Konami's next monster expansion, vote for your favorite dragon, and I'll see you at our next Yu-Gi-Oh countdown!

 © 2017 Jeremy Gill